11 Great Oral Storytelling Games for Adults

 I haven’t played this game yet.

 Maybe your goal is not to entertain or have fun.
-Maybe you really want to connect to each other and share parts of your life through stories.
+Perhaps you want to connect and share parts of your life through stories.
 If that’s the case, Vertellis might be the game for you.

-‘Vertellis’ has a Dutch origin (I’m a little proud), and there are different versions of this game.
-One for couples, one for the holidays with family, and one for groups of friends.
+‘Vertellis’ has a Dutch origin (I’m a little proud), and this game has different versions.
+One is for couples, one is for the holidays with family, and one is for groups of friends.

 Dixit